andreev-fn/message-queue/readme.md

 - ✅ **Task Prioritization** – High-priority tasks are picked first.
 - ✅ **Retries & Backoff** – Failed tasks are retried automatically.
+- ✅ **Long-polling** – Workers can efficiently wait until a task comes.

 ## 📦 When to Use